 Out Of Time (Warner Bros.
 ‘91) Rating: A

 With nary an electric guitar in sight, R.E.M. released Out Of Time, which became their big commercial breakthrough.
 Largely on the back of the evocative, haunting hit single “Losing My Religion” (and we’re talking about a massive hit this time, in large part due to its much-viewed video), Out Of Time made R.E.M. one of the biggest bands in the world (they had long been one of the best).
 Featuring eclectic instrumentation such as mandolins, piano/organ, and lush strings (beautifully arranged by Mark Bingham), this simple, low-key affair turns down the political posturing for a more personal lyrical approach.
 The album is basically comprised of a handful of brilliant pop songs surrounded by often-lovely if hard to remember at first mood pieces, and it’s also notable for a couple of Mike Mills lead vocals and high profile guest appearances from rapper KRS-One and the B52's Kate Pierson.
 Unfortunately, KRS-One’s annoying yammering somewhat sabotages the otherwise strong “Radio Song,” but Pierson’s charming harmonies greatly enhance the enjoyably upbeat anthem “Shiny Happy People” (which a lot of people seem to loathe but which I love for its mindless infectiousness) and the superlative sing along “Me In Honey,” which also contains one of Stipe’s best lyrics (an “answer song” to 10,000 Maniacs “Eat For Two,” it’s about an unplanned pregnancy from the male’s point of view).
-Elsewhere, bassist Mike Mills gets vocal spotlights on two of my all-time favorite R.E.M. songs, proving his mettle on both the ethereal beauty of “Near Wild Heaven” (whose layered harmonies, including Stipe, are what really makes it special) and the brilliantly dreamy, more up-tempo, string-heavy “Texarkana,” which is also musically anchored by Mills' sturdy bass work.
+Elsewhere, bassist Mike Mills gets vocal spotlights on two of my all-time favorite R.E.M. songs, proving his mettle on both the ethereal beauty of “Near Wild Heaven” (whose layered harmonies, including Stipe, are what really makes it special) and the brilliantly dreamy, more up-tempo, strings-heavy “Texarkana,” which is also musically anchored by Mills' sturdy bass work.
 Elsewhere, “Low” is a stark keyboard and bass-led mood piece, while the largely instrumental “Endgame” delivers gorgeously lush, summery atmospherics, further demonstrating the versatile talents of a band in top form.
-After subdued spoken word verses, the jangly guitars and soaring chants of “Belong” again shows why this is among the band's best harmony albums, while the emotional keyboard and harpsichord dominated ballad “Half A World Away” and the aptly titled “Country Feedback,” featuring particularly intense and affecting Stipe vocals alongside some Neil Young-like guitar, are also well worth the price of admission.
+After subdued spoken word verses, the jangly guitars and soaring chants of “Belong” again shows why this is among the band's best harmony albums, while the emotional keyboard and harpsichord dominated ballad “Half A World Away” and the aptly titled “Country Feedback,” featuring particularly intense and affecting Stipe vocals alongside some Neil Young-like guitar, are also well worth the price of admission (actually, after additonal listens I’ve come to consider “Country Feedback” one of the band’s best deep album cuts ever).
 The end result is the band’s poppiest, one of their most adventurous, and one of their best overall outings, and it was a smashing success on every level despite its dearth of basic rock 'n' roll (this is a pop album through and through).
 This was more than compensated for by the consistently terrific music and the atypical approach taken by its now superstar practitioners.

 Automatic For The People (Warner Bros ‘92) Rating: A+